carlocardella/vscode-VirtualGists/README.md

 ### Followed Users

-Gists from the user you want to explicitly follow, to stay up to date with their latest work
+Gists from the user you follow on GitHub, to stay up to date with their latest work

 ![follow user](https://user-images.githubusercontent.com/5784415/200188563-725d6a20-71af-4cb1-8424-2ce6aa25fdd9.gif)